 If you are on active duty, serve in the National Guard, or have retired from the military, you may qualify for a discount with a provider.
 In many cases, companies will even offer a reduced rate to spouses or children of soldiers or veterans.

 Now that you know about some of the most common—and lucrative—auto insurance discounts, it’s time to call your provider and learn about your options.
-If you’re searching for a new policy, try using our Quote Comparison Engine, which allows you to search for the best rates from dozens of the country’s most trusted insurers.
+If you’re searching for a new policy, try using our Quote Comparison Tool, which allows you to search for the best rates from dozens of the country’s most trusted insurers.